Xeljanz Side Effects

 - 45 cases of death in patients who received tofacitinib 10 mg twice daily compared to 25 cases in patients who received TNF blockers

 The drug’s black box warning says that reported infections include tuberculosis, bacterial infections, viral infections such as herpes zoster, and fungal infections, including cryptococcosis and pneumocystosis.
+Healthcare providers may temporarily stop Xeljanz during an infection.

 Taking higher doses of the drug increases the risk.
 People who have had cancer in the past should consider the risks and benefits of taking the medication.